Want to block your number when calling from a cell phone?

 Final Remarks on “how to block your number when calling from a cell phone“

-As mentioned earlier, Caller ID feature is the soul of every mobile phone, that helps a receiver to identify the caller’s information such as number, name, and location.
-Although, this feature is also used in many ill-mannered ways by hackers and spammers, to gain access to your data.
+As mentioned earlier, the Caller ID feature is the soul of every mobile phone, which helps a receiver to identify the caller’s information such as number, name, and location.
+Although, this feature is also used in many ill-mannered ways by hackers and spammers to gain access to your data.

-Moreover, after this Corona pandemic situation, the number of spam calls have increased drastically, leading to great financial losses.
+Moreover, after this Corona pandemic situation, the number of spam calls has increased drastically, leading to great financial losses.